CamHD-Analysis/CamHD_motion_metadata/README.md

 ## Preparation

-The metadata files are generated using software these github repos:
+The metadata files are generated using a couple of different software tools:

-  * [CamHD-Analysis/camhd_motion_analysis](https://github.com/CamHD-Analysis/camhd_motion_analysis) contains the C++ and Python files which perform the optical flow calculation.
+  * [CamHD-Analysis/camhd_motion_analysis](https://github.com/CamHD-Analysis/camhd_motion_analysis) uses C++ and Python files which perform the optical flow calculation.

-  * [CamHD-Analysis/camhd-motion-analysis-deploy](https://github.com/CamHD-Analysis/camhd-motion-analysis-deploy) contains scripts and documentation on running the 'camhd_motion_analysis' in parallel on a cluster formed with Docker swarm.
+  * [CamHD-Analysis/camhd-motion-analysis-deploy](https://github.com/CamHD-Analysis/camhd-motion-analysis-deploy) contains scripts and documentation on running  `camhd_motion_analysis`
+  on a Docker swarm.

-The Python tools in the `scripts/` directory are also use:
+The Python tools in the [`scripts/`](scripts/) directory are used for further manipulation of the optical flow files:

   * [make_regions_files.py](docs/MakeRegionsFile.md) takes the [optical flow](docs/OpticalFlowJson.md) files as input and: